 During interrogations when the suspect, though feeling insecure, wants to piss off the interrogator, he might take up this gesture.

 Some people claim that they cross their arms habitually or just because it feels comfortable.
-It could be true so you got to figure out what’s really going on by looking at the context of the situation.
+It could be true so you have to figure out what’s really going on by looking at the context of the situation.

 If a person is alone in a room, watching a funny movie, then it surely doesn’t indicate defensiveness and the person may just be trying to make himself more comfortable.